T R E E T I M E - INTRODUCTION

 Have you ever hung out with a tree...?

 This participatory, live work invites you to be in company with a tree; exploring interspecies collaboration, sensitivity and sociality.
 Tree Time is centred around the sharing of an interspecies practice that has long been a part of Caitlin’s everyday life.
-It requires thinking beyond the human perspective to interrogate new, personal relations with our vegetal friends.
-Actively researching and renegotiating socio-ecological relations.
+It requires thinking beyond the human perspective to interrogate personal, interspecies relations with our vegetal friends.

 Meeting participants at a hosting arts space, Caitlin will introduce this underlying practice of ‘Tree Time’ and relevant practicalities on a one-on-one basis.
 Each participant will be provided a headset and individually taken on a walk, to meet a tree with whom they will be left in company with.